ImBIOS/monorepo-benchmarks/README.md

 Combined there are about 26k components.
 It's a lot of components, but they are very small.
 This corresponds to a medium size enterprise repo.
 A lot of our clients have repos that are 10x bigger than this, so this repo isn't something out or ordinary.
-And, the bigger the repo, the bigger the difference in performance between Nx and Turbo.
+And, the bigger the repo, the bigger the difference in performance between Nx and other tools.

-The repo has Nx, Turbo, Lerna and Lage enabled.
+The repo has Nx, Turbo, Lerna, Lage, and Moon enabled.
 They don't affect each other.
-You can remove one without affecting the other one.
+You can remove one without affecting the others.

-## Benchmark & Results (June 24, 2025)
+## Benchmark & Results (January 2025)

 Run `pnpm run benchmark`.
 The benchmark will warm the cache of all the tools.
-We benchmark how quickly Turbo/Nx/Lage/Lerna can figure out what needs to be restored from the cache and restores it.
+We benchmark how quickly Turbo/Nx/Lage/Lerna/Moon can figure out what needs to be restored from the cache and restores it.

 These are the numbers using GitHub Actions runner:

 * average lage time is: 11830.6
 * average turbo time is: 9992.2
 * average lerna (powered by nx) time is: 3407.0
+* average moon time is: TBD (pending benchmark)
 * average nx time is: 1849.4
 * nx is 6.4x faster than lage
 * nx is 5.4x faster than turbo
 * nx is 1.8x faster than lerna (powered by nx)
+* nx vs moon performance comparison: TBD

+### About Moon

+[Moon](https://moonrepo.dev/) is a Rust-based build system and monorepo management tool that focuses on performance and developer experience.
+Key features include:

+* **Performance**: Written in Rust for maximum speed and efficiency
+* **Smart Caching**: Advanced caching mechanisms with remote caching support
+* **Task Pipeline**: Efficient task orchestration with dependency management
+* **Language Support**: Multi-language support including Node.js, Python, Rust, and more
+* **Configuration**: YAML-based configuration with intelligent defaults
+* **Incremental Building**: Only builds what's changed for faster development cycles

 ### Does this performance difference matter in practice?

-The cache restoration Turborepo provides is likely to be fast enough for a lot of small and mid-size repos.
+The cache restoration that tools like Turborepo and Moon provide is likely to be fast enough for a lot of small and mid-size repos.
 What matters more is the ability to distribute any command across say 50 machines while preserving the dev ergonomics of running it on a single machine.
 Nx can do it.
 Bazel can do it (which Nx borrows some ideas from).
-Turbo can't.
+Moon supports remote caching which enables distributed builds.
 This is where the perf gains are for larger repos.
 See [this benchmark](https://github.com/vsavkin/interstellar) to learn more.

 ## Dev ergonomics & Staying out of your way